gmdmgithub/django-blog/README.md

     formset.save()
 ```

-4. In the template iterate through the formset and add management_form tag to seperate this forms
+4. In the template iterate through the formset and add management_form tag to separate this forms

 ```pytho
 {{ formset.management_form }}